-When you’re looking for a white gold wedding ring, I think you’ll agree with me that it can be hard to find the trusted information you need.
+When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

-It’s hard to even know which questions to ask when purchasing this important piece of jewelry.
+It’s hard to even know which questions to ask when purchasing this talismanic and important symbol of your love.

-Alloys, gold content, hardness, white metal allergies, handmade vs. machine made, ethics and traceability; the list goes on and on.
-All of these components should be considered in selecting you and your partner’s wedding rings.
+Alloys, gold content, hardness, white metal allergies, handmade vs. machine made, ethics and traceability...the list goes on and on.
+All of these components should be considered in selecting you and your partner’s white gold wedding rings.

-Here, you’ll get the real story on white gold wedding and engagement rings from my twenty years of being a jeweler.
+Here, you’ll get the real story on white gold wedding rings and classic white gold engagement rings from my twenty-five years of being a jeweler.

-Best of all, this is likely the most comprehensive single article on white gold wedding bands online.
+This is likely the single most comprehensive article on white gold wedding bands online!

 White Gold Wedding Rings: The Basics

-The term, caret derives from ancient Greek-Roman times, referring to the weight of a carob seeds.
+The term "carat" derives from ancient Greek-Roman times, referring to the weight of a carob seeds.
 Karat (a variation of carat) now has come to mean the percentage of fine (pure 24K) gold in white gold wedding rings.
 We will be looking at karat.

 2. 14 Karat vs. 18 Karat: What’s the Difference?

-A 14K white gold ring is .585% percent pure gold.
-An 18K white gold ring is .75% pure gold.
+A 14K white gold ring is 58.3% percent pure gold.
+An 18K plain white gold wedding band is 75% pure gold.
 What makes up the balance of the metal is alloy.

-Which Karat Should You Choose for Your White Gold Wedding Ring?
+Should You Choose 14K vs. 18K White Gold Wedding Rings?

-Here’s the deal: Whether 14K or 18K white gold is best for you depends upon four factors: karat, hardness, whiteness and alloy content.
+Whether 14K or 18K white gold is best for you depends on four factors: karat, hardness, whiteness, and alloy content.

-18K white gold wedding rings have a more yellow tint because they have 25% white metal alloy, as opposed to 41.5%, as in 14K white gold wedding rings.
+18K white gold wedding rings have a more yellow tint because they only have 25% white metal alloy, as opposed to 41.5% for 14K white gold wedding rings.

-These photos, displaying 2 variations of the garden gate wedding ring show a 14K white gold ring on the left vs. an 18K white gold wedding ring on the right.
-Although very subtle, the right ring has a slightly more yellow tint.
+These photos, displaying two variations of our Garden Gate Wedding Ring, show a 14K white gold ring on the left vs. an 18K white gold wedding ring on the right.
+Although very subtle, the ring on the right has a slightly more yellow tint.

 How white do white gold wedding rings have to be to be considered “white enough”?

-The term itself, “white gold”, is by no means standardized.
+The term “white gold” itself is by no means standardized.
 White is actually a very large spectrum, overlapping on the borders of a brown tint, pale yellow or even rose.

-To solve the issue and make an 18K white gold ring even whiter, jewelers often use rhodium as a plating material.
+To solve the issue and make 18K white gold wedding rings even whiter, jewelers often use rhodium as a plating material.
 Rhodium is a naturally white metal.

 Rhodium plating involves putting a thin coat of rhodium over a white gold ring.
 It’s controversial among jewelers.